Diocese of Tarazona: Visigoth period (5th to 7th centuries)

 The chronicler Idatius names Leo as bishop in 449; the chronological list of bishops gives St. Prudentius, but the history of this saint is uncertain.
 The Tarazona Breviary gives 390 as his date, but other sources place him as late as the 9th century.
 Idatius says that Leo was killed in an uprising led by a certain Basilius where the Bagandae took refuge in the cathedral, and in which a great number were killed.

 St. Gaudiosus, a former monk of the Monastery of Asanense and a disciple of St. Victorian(us), was bishop in 530.
 He worked against the Arians, and died in his native city, Escoron.
 His remains were translated to the Monastery of Asanense, and King Sancho Ramirez had them removed to Montearagón.

 St. Braulius, in his life of St. Emilianus, speaks of a Didymus, Bishop of Tarazona.
 A Bishop Stephen assisted at the Third Council of Toledo (589) and at the Second Council of Zaragoza (592); Floridius assisted at the Council of Gundemar (611); Elpidius, at the Fourth and Fifth Council of Toledo (633 and 636); Antherius (683) sent a deacon to represent him at the Thirteenth Council of Toledo (683); and Nepotianus assisted at the Fifteenth and Seventeenth Council of Toledo (688 and 694).
 He seems to have been the last bishop of the Visigothic epoch.

 Moorish period (early 8th century – 1119)

 When the Moors took Tarazona they were able to hold it for a long time on account of its fortified position near the Sierra del Moncayo, between the Douro and the Ebro rivers.
-The names of its Mozarabic bishops have not come down to us, although it is very probable there were such; on the other hand we know of the Mozarabic saints, St. Attilanus, Bishop of Zamora and St. Iñigo of Calatayud.
+The saints Attilanus and Iñigo of Calatayud were from this period.